pahanini/yii2-rest-doc/README.md

 ## About

-Automatic documentation builder for API based on yii2 [rest](http://www.yiiframework.com/doc-2.0/guide-rest-quick-start.html) controllers.
+Automatic documentation builder for API yii2 REST API [rest](http://www.yiiframework.com/doc-2.0/guide-rest-quick-start.html) controllers.

-_It is working but development version!_

 Library parses your code and use special phpDoc style comments to generate slate [slate](https://github.com/tripit/slate) source file.
-So you can automate generation of your yii2 application rest api documentation.
+So you can automate generation of your
+API documentation.

 List of data automatically extracted from code:

 - controller name
 - action's list for each controller
 - model fields
-- extra fields (TBD)
+- extra fields
 - model rules (TBD)

 List of special tags: